 Earlier in his career, he was seconded as legal counsel to the Registration Section of the Capital Markets Branch of the Ontario Securities Commission and to the Fixed Income Group of CIBC Wood Gundy Securities Inc.

-For many years, Sean has been a special lecturer in various securities law topics at the University of Windsor, the University of Western Ontario, Dalhousie University and Queen’s University.
-For over 20 years, he has been a co-editor of LexisNexis’ Annotated Ontario Securities Legislation.
+For many years, Sean was a special lecturer in various securities law topics at the University of Windsor, the University of Western Ontario, Dalhousie University and Queen’s University.
+For over 25 years, he has been a co-editor of LexisNexis’ Annotated Ontario Securities Legislation.
+He is a co-author of a chapter in Practicing Law Institute's Treatises: Broker-Dealer Regulation and Investment Adviser Regulation.
 He is also a co-author of CCH’s Canadian Securities Regulatory Requirements Applicable to Non-Resident Broker-Dealers, Advisers and Investment Fund Managers, a handbook of Canadian securities regulatory requirements for non-resident securities firms published in 2012.
-He is also co-author of a chapter in Practising Law Institute’s treatises, Broker-Dealer Regulation and Investment Adviser Regulation, and a chapter in the International Comparative Legal Guide to: Alternative Investment Funds 2017 (full chapter can be viewed by clicking here).

 Sean received his BA from the University of Toronto, his JD from the University of Windsor and his LLM in banking and financial services law from the Osgoode Hall Law School.